5 Secrets to Dieting Safely

-Kapha is characterized by heavy, cool, moist and smooth.
-To balance kapha, you can add foods that are light, warm, dry and rough.
-A kapha dosha diet encourages the opposite tastes to a vata dosha diet – pungent, bitter and astringent.
+Kapha is characterized as heavy, cool, moist, and smooth.
+To balance Kapha, you can add foods that are light, warm, dry, and rough.
+A Kapha dosha diet encourages the opposite tastes to a Vata dosha diet – pungent, bitter, and astringent.

 2. Eat a Rainbow Plate

 Nature has given us many clues to what to eat.
 Color is a great one.
 Today’s Dietitian explains how different food colors represent different micro-nutrient groups:

 When people go on a strict diet and eliminate food groups, nutritional deficiencies occur.
 You may lose weight in the short term, but the weight loss is not fat, but water and muscle mass.

 Long periods of nutritional deficiency can lead to dangerous health problems and chronic fatigue.
 Therefore, fill your plate with a variety of nutritious and energizing foods so that it looks like a rainbow.

 Apart from micro-nutrients, don’t forget about essential trace minerals.
 The top 3 to include in your diet are silver, iron, and silicon.

 We used to be able to get minerals from water, but they are now severely limited by today’s industrial processes.

 Therefore, you may add a trace minerals supplement such as Shilajit.
 Coupled with other organic elements, you can expect 12 shilajit benefits.